 The plus point about animal protein sources is that its bioavailability is very high (over 90%) as compared to legumes and grains whose protein bioavailability is around 60-80%.
 Acc. to examine.com research, body is better able to use the protein from powders, including plant-based powders, than Protein digestibility of various plant- and animal-based proteins from plant-based whole foods.

-US researchers Michaela C. Devries and Stuart M. Phillips, in a 2015 study in the Journal of Food Science, suggested that, the greater effect of whey protein in supporting muscle anabolism is a function of its amino acid content (high EAAs, BCAAs and particularly leucine), rapid digestibility, and high bioavailability within the plasma and muscle tissue upon consumption to induce muscle protein synthesis.
+A 2015 study, suggested that, the greater effect of whey protein in supporting muscle anabolism is a function of its amino acid content (high EAAs, BCAAs and particularly leucine), rapid digestibility, and high bioavailability within the plasma and muscle tissue upon consumption to induce muscle protein synthesis.

-In a 2008 study in the Journal of American Dietetic Association, a team of Purdue University researchers led by Dr. April J. Stull , suggested that, meal replacement products represent commercially available foods that are manufactured in liquid and solid forms.
+A 2008 study, suggested that, meal replacement products represent commercially available foods that are manufactured in liquid and solid forms.
 Liquid and solid meal replacement products are marketed to adults of all ages who desire help with weight loss, weight gain, weight management, or overall general health.

-Acc. to the Position Statement of the American Dietetic Association on weight management, published in the Journal of American Dietetic Association, in 2009, meal replacements, containing a known energy and macronutrient content, are a useful strategy to eliminate problematic food choices or complex meal planning while trying to attain a 500 to 1,000 kcal/day energy deficit.
+Acc. to the Position Statement of the American Dietetic Association on weight management, meal replacements, containing a known energy and macronutrient content, are a useful strategy to eliminate problematic food choices or complex meal planning while trying to attain a 500 to 1,000 kcal/day energy deficit.
 There is concern that this strategy may mean an over-reliance on artificial nutrients and may prevent clients from learning how to select appropriately from typical conventional food choices.

-In a 2010 study in the journal Obesity, a US research team, led by H.J.
-Leidy , simultaneously investigated the effects of food form and portion size on appetite in 43 older adults.
+A 2010 study, investigated the effects of food form and portion size on appetite in 43 older adults.
 Postprandial hunger and desire to eat were greater following beverage vs. solid meal, whereas fullness was lower after beverage vs. solid meal.
 However, the test meals were not entirely carbohydrate.

-In a 2011 study in the journal Current Opinion in Clinical Nutrition & Metabolic Care, Harvard Medical School & Harvard School of Public Health researchers, An Pan and Frank B. Hu, examined the satiety effect of carbohydrates with a focus on the comparison of liquid and solid food and their implications for energy balance and weight management.
+A 2011 study, examined the satiety effect of carbohydrates with a focus on the comparison of liquid and solid food and their implications for energy balance and weight management.

-In a 2007 study in the journal Hormone & Metabolic Research, a Purdue University research team, led by S.M.
-Tieken , examined whether solid versus liquid meal-replacement products differentially affect appetite and appetite-regulating hormones in older adults.
+A 2007 study, examined whether solid versus liquid meal-replacement products differentially affect appetite and appetite-regulating hormones in older adults.
 For the study, on two occasions, 9 subjects consumed 25 % of daily energy needs as solid or liquid meal-replacements of similar energy contents.

 The post-prandial hunger was lower following the solid versus liquid meal-replacement and remained below baseline over 4 hours.
 Similar responses were observed with the desire to eat.
 The insulin and ghrelin composites were lower following the solid trial compared to the liquid.
 Ghrelin also remained below baseline over 4 hours.

-In a 2004 study in the International Journal of Food Science & Nutrition, US researchers, D.Q.
-Rothacker & S. Watemberg , compared the satiety effect of meal replacement shakes vs bars.
+A 2004 study, compared the satiety effect of meal replacement shakes vs bars.
 The bar used in this study contained 250 calories, 4g dietary fibre, 14g protein and 8g fat.
 Although the meal replacement diet bars contained only 30 additional calories than liquids, they provided an additional 2h of hunger suppression that may have an impact on overall weight loss success.

-In a 2007 study in the International Journal of Obesity, a US research team, led by D.M.
-Mourao , investigated the effect of food form on appetite and energy intake in lean and obese adults using high carbohydrate, fat or protein food stimuli.
+A 2007 study, investigated the effect of food form on appetite and energy intake in lean and obese adults using high carbohydrate, fat or protein food stimuli.
 For the study, 120 adults, consumed matched beverage and solid food forms: high carbohydrate (watermelon and watermelon juice); high protein (cheese and milk); high fat (coconut meat and coconut milk).

 Researchers found that, regardless of the predominant energy source, the beverage food form elicited a weaker compensatory dietary response than the matched solid food form.
 Thus, total daily energy intake was significantly higher by 12.4, 19 and 15% on days the beverage forms of the high-carbohydrate, -fat and -protein foods were ingested, respectively.
 This was due more to a weak effect on satiety than satiation.

-In a 2009 study in the Journal of American Dietetic Association, by US researchers R.D.
-Mattes & W.W.
-Campbell , 20 participants consumed 300kcal loads of a solid (apple), semisolid (apple sauce), and beverage (apple juice) at a meal or 2 hours later (snack).
+In a 2009 study, 20 participants consumed 300kcal loads of a solid (apple), semisolid (apple sauce), and beverage (apple juice) at a meal or 2 hours later (snack).
 Whether consumed with a meal or alone as a snack, the beverage elicited the weakest appetitive response, the solid food form elicited the strongest appetitive response and the semisolid response was intermediate.
 The appetite shift was greatest for the solid food when consumed as a snack.